korysas/CS50x/README.md

 # CS50x Course
-Practice programs to improve C skills (follows CS50x)
+Practice programs to improve computer science fundamentals and to improve C programming skills.

 ### Installing CS50 libraries:
 Some of the programs in this repository use code from CS50 libraries